 Structure of nucleotides

-Nitrogenous bases are the result of a combination of purines and pyrimidines.
-Both the purines and the pyrimidines form a variety of combinations of nitrogenous bases.
-Purine bases are indicated as ATGC in DNA ( In the case of DNA adenine (A) pairs with thymine (T) while cytosine (C) pairs with guanine (G).
-In the case of RNA, uracil (U) takes the place of thymine (T. ).
-Purines and pyrimidines are otherwise known as the base pairs present between the 2 strands.
+The nitrogenous bases are found in between the 2 helices of polynucleotide chains supported by a hydrogen bond in the middle.
+There are 2 types of nitrogenous bases; purines and pyrimidines in which the permutation and combination of these 2 types form a series of codons.
+DNA of humans has 64 varieties of codons which forms a variety of combinations of nitrogenous bases.
+Purine bases are indicated as ATGC in DNA ( In the case of DNA adenine (A) pairs with thymine (T) while cytosine (C) pairs with guanine (G) whereas in the RNA molecule, uracil takes the place of thymine forming AUGC instead of ATGC.
+Purines and pyrimidines are otherwise called the base pairs found lying between the double helices.
 The nitrogenous base is an information-carrying part of the nucleotide structure.
 For more information on genetic code Click here.

 Bonding pattern of purines and pyrimidines